 A native Tennessean, Cindy Morgan began her journey in a musical family.
 Her mother, a songwriter and gospel singer who played the piano, and her dad, a Volkswagen mechanic by day and songwriter/guitarist by night, provided Cindy with rich soil to grow in as a musician - especially as a songwriter.

 Signing her first record deal with Word Records after high school, the prolific songstress gained instant success with a string of best-selling singer-songwriter pop records, garnering twenty-one number one singles, Dove and Grammy nods, and tours alongside some of the biggest names in gospel music.
 But it wasn't arena platforms that motivated Cindy's musical ambitions.
-Personally connection to listeners through honest songwrting is the heart of her musical attention.
+Personally connecting to listeners through honest songwrting is the heart of her musical attention.

 Having had a wide array of songs cut by a diverse roster of artists - including India Arie, Mandisa, David Archuletta, Natalie Grant, Rachael Lampa, Sandi Patty and Michael W. Smith = it is Cindy's own legendary artist discography - featuring songs like "How Could I Ask For More," "I Will Be Free," "Praise the King" and "Listen," a number one single written with her late father Cova Morgan - that endears her to audiences nationwide ”I have loved hearing other people sing songs like 'Praise the King' back to me in concert," Morgan expresses.
 "Written years ago on Easter morning, it was such a gift from God.
 I always played new songs to my dad over the phone to get his thoughts.
 'Praise the King' was the last song I played for my dad over the phone before he died.”